Operating Model

 Hotworx's core technology is its proprietary infrared sauna pods — heated workout chambers that combine infrared energy with isometric and HIIT exercises via virtual instruction.
 The science-backed premise: infrared heat increases core temperature, boosting calorie burn and enabling recovery benefits beyond what ambient-temperature workouts deliver.

 The equipment package is proprietary and sourced exclusively through the franchisor — there are no third-party alternatives.
 This creates a vendor lock-in that operators should factor into their long-term cost planning.
 Replacement parts and service are also franchisor-controlled.
+If tighter regulation requires equipment modifications, that lock-in means you pay the franchisor's price — see the full infrared safety regulation analysis for compliance cost projections.

 The virtual instruction platform delivers pre-recorded workout sessions to screens inside each sauna pod.
 Members select their workout, the session begins automatically, and the technology handles the rest.
 This eliminates instructor scheduling, no-shows, and quality inconsistency — but it also means the workout experience is less personalized than instructor-led alternatives.
+In April 2026, Hotworx launched TrainingTRAX to address this gap — see our analysis of TrainingTRAX and its franchise impact.

 Territory & Site Selection